-Police officer shot dead in London as man is detained
+London police shocked by rare fatal shooting of officer

 According to the UK Police Roll of Honour Trust website, no officer lost his or her life in a shooting incident last year.
 The last Metropolitan Police officer to lose his life in a violent attack was Keith Palmer, who was fatally stabbed in a terror attack in the British capital in 2017.

-UK Home Secretary Priti Patel said the fatal shooting of a police officer was a "sad day for our country" and a "terrible reminder" of the risks police officers face.
+UK Prime Minister Boris Johnson said the country owed a "huge debt" to police officers who risk their lives to keep the community safe.

+"My deepest condolences go to the family, friends and colleagues of the police officer who was killed in Croydon last night," he said on Twitter.
+"We owe a huge debt to those who risk their own lives to keep us safe."

-"I am deeply shocked and saddened to learn that a Metropolitan Police Officer has been shot and killed in the line of duty," she said in a statement.
-"My thoughts today are with his family, friends, and policing colleagues in London and across the country.
+UK Home Secretary Priti Patel said she was "shocked and saddened" by the news.
+"My thoughts today are with his family, friends, and policing colleagues in London and across the country," she said in a statement.

 Patel said she had offered her condolences to Dick and offered whatever support was needed as the shooting was investigated.